 by Craig Brelsford

-Our day began on Lesser Yangshan.
-Seeing little to stir us, we made an early break for Nanhui.
+Our day began on Lesser Yangshan Island.
+Seeing little to stir us, we made an early break for Cape Nanhui.
 Within seconds of our arrival at the Magic GPS Point, we saw Long-eared Owl flying our way.
 The migrating owl alighted in some reeds, invisible to us, but not to the Vinous-throated Parrotbill.
 Recognizing their ancient enemy, the parrotbills cried out manically.

 We drove to Shanghai Binhai Forest Park but found little of interest; the action is clearly smack-dab on the coast; once one is even a kilometer inland, the intensity of the birding experience wanes.
 We quickly headed back.
 The fields near an empty blue-roofed building were covered with brush and were jumping with buntings.
 Here we found the Jack Snipe as well as Peregrine Falcon, Pallas’s Reed Bunting, Chestnut-eared Bunting, and the endangered Yellow-breasted Bunting.